The Girl Who Goes

 Part of the Cabalgata de Reyes parade

-This isn’t a case of the café being too lazy to change their playlist.
-It’s the same in almost every restaurant or shop I’ve gone into recently.
-At first I found it a little odd; for Americans, Christmas ended at 12:00 a.m. on December 26.
-In Spain – and probably other countries in Europe that I don’t feel qualified to speak on – Christmas lasts almost 2 weeks longer.
+And it turned out it wasn’t a case of the shops being too lazy to change their playlists.
+I was pretty confused at first — for Americans, Christmas ended at 12:00 a.m. on December 26.
+But in Spain, and some other countries in Europe, Christmas lasts almost two weeks longer.

 On January 6 every year, which is also known as Epiphany, Spaniards celebrate King’s Day, El Día de los Reyes.
 The aforementioned kings are the three kings who brought gifts to the infant Jesus in Bethlehem.
 Traditionally, rather than receiving gifts from Santa on December 25, the children receive their gifts from the three kings on January 6.
 However, this has started to change as cultural traditions spread across the globe — now kids frequently get presents from Santa on the 25th as well as from the three kings on the 6th.
 But children don’t write letters to Santa, they write letters to the three kings.

 On the evening of January 5, many cities and towns host parades celebrating the arrival of the three kings.
 These cabalgatas draw enormous crowds and are broadcast on Spanish television.
-I went with my friend Sarah to see the Madrid parade:
+That first year in Madrid, I went with my friend Sarah to see the local parade.

 It was a huge affair.
 It lasted about an hour and a half, and members of the parade would throw huge handfuls of candy to the crowd.
 Children and adults alike scrambled to catch it or pick it up off the ground.
 Everyone was holding fold out signs: “Me he portado muy bien!” — “I have behaved very well!”
 Something I’d never seen at a parade before was an abundance of stepstools and ladders — many, many families brought these ladders to help their children secure a better view from the back of the crowd.